 Barrier-Free Manitoba (BFM) has commissioned the Public Institute Law Centre (PILC) to do a jurisdiction scan of information and communications standards.
 It will be shared with the committee when it is complete.
 The current Administration in the United States has stalled the impending addition of website regulations into the ADA.

 The committee picked up discussion of the side-by-side in Section 3 – Feedback.
-The key point in feedback section is the term ‘upon request.
+The key point in feedback section is the term ‘upon request’.
 Processes for receiving and responding to feedback must be accessible to persons with disabilities, upon request.
 If an organization does not have a feedback practice, they are not required to establish one.
 The Secretary stresses that the committee remain consistent with the requirements of and what is contained in the feedback section of the customer service standard.
 We looked at the AMA Customer Service Standard wording under Section 10 Feedback.

 When consumer guides are developed to assist organizations with understanding the IC standard, it is imperative to provide examples of what is reasonable.
 Reasonable accommodation is a recurring theme of both the customer service and employment standards and a central tenet of the human rights code.